-- The Council will routinely back up its essential data off site. - The Council will make a detailed inventory of its ICT equipment on its Asset Register and also maintain a section on digital assets. - The Council will consider the location of equipment and provide documentation to ensure optimum physical security. - The Council will maintain a record of relevant training for each individual user. - The disposal of any ICT equipment, software, waste or data must be authorised, undertaken safely and securely and be properly documented. - The Council will standardise where possible on Microsoft standard software. - The Council will maintain a Recovery Plan in case of loss, corruption or damage to ICT equipment, software or data.
+- The Council will maintain external support contracts for the hardware, major items of software and provision of internet facilities as necessary. - The Council will not knowingly breach copyright of another person. - The Council will routinely back up its essential data off site. - The Council will make a detailed inventory of its ICT equipment on its Asset Register and also maintain a section on digital assets. - The Council will consider the location of equipment and provide documentation to ensure optimum physical security. - The Council will maintain a record of relevant training for each individual user. - The disposal of any ICT equipment, software, waste or data must be authorised, undertaken safely and securely and be properly documented. - The Council will standardise where possible on Microsoft standard software. - The Council will maintain a Recovery Plan in case of loss, corruption or damage to ICT equipment, software or data.